Miss France wins Miss Universe

 This was the first time Sierra Leone entered the competition and was represented by Hawa Kamara, 2013 Miss West Africa.
 Miss Canada, Siera Bearchell, also made headlines for taking on trolls who body-shamed her for her size.

-The annual pageant was held on Monday at the Mall of Asia Arena in Metro Manila, Philippines.
+The annual pageant was held on Monday at the Mall of Asia Arena in Manila, Philippines.
 Host Steve Harvey joked on the show that he got the winner right this year, after last year's snafu of getting it wrong.
 Rapper Flo Rida and R&B group Boys II Men provided entertainment.